quenchaman/antaeus/README.md

 Gradle is obfuscated as it is and using it via kotlin script makes it even "better" :D Integration test does not compile now because it cannot find references...

 Woo-hoo!
 It behaves!!!
 Now I will create a separate source and task for e2e tests.
 They will be run against a running service URL which we provide.

-This commit will be quite huge :D I do not do such commits in my professional practice, but sometimes it happens.
-I will go ahead just because I am working alone on this :) Forgive me.

 Woo-hoo!!
 E2E tests are up and running!
 Man, what is going on today...usually nothing works...